blogs at EducationPost.org

 In the 2007-2008 school year, 27 Chicago Public Schools students were murdered in the streets.
 The following school year 36 students were violently killed.
 Marilyn wanted to do something—anything—to try to stop the violence.
 God lead her to invite a few teachers to pray in her classroom once a week after school.
 After a month of powerful prayer sessions, she gained the courage to ask the entire teaching staff to join in those prayer meetings.
 A few more teachers did.
 In the process, Marilyn discovered that one teacher was a victim of domestic violence, another was anxiously awaiting the results of a serious medical test, and another had been secretly longing to know Jesus Christ.
 The teachers needed prayer just as much as their students did!
 By the time school ended, God had answered three major prayer requests sent up by the teachers.

-In the spring of 2009, Marilyn asked four educators from four different schools to help her organize TEACHERS WHO PRAY.
+In the spring of 2009, Marilyn asked four educators from four different schools to help her organize Teachers Who Pray.
 Pastor Jonathan Brooks, Laurie Bryant, Lisa Hinton, and Sabrena Davis all eagerly agreed, declaring it a privilege to serve the Lord in this capacity.
-They strongly believed that every public school must have TEACHERS WHO PRAY.
+They strongly believed that every public school should have a TWP chapter.